LTUC/amman-dotnet-401d2/Curriculum/Class03/Resources/SystemIO.md

 ### Reading a File

 If you want to read contents of a file into a program, you can use the `File.ReadAllText()` method.
-This method takes in just one arguement, the file that you wish to consuem.
+This method takes in just one argument, the file that you wish to consume.

 ```csharp
 string myFile = File.ReadAllText("/path/to/file.txt");

 ```

-If you want to read all the contents of a file into an arary, you can do so with the `File.ReadAllLines()` method.
-This also only takes in one arguement, the file that you wish to consume.
+If you want to read all the contents of a file into an array, you can do so with the `File.ReadAllLines()` method.
+This also only takes in one argument, the file that you wish to consume.

 ```csharp
 string[] myFile = File.ReadAllLines("/path/to/file.txt");